SunlayGGX/Storm/README.md

 - **void setUseRotationFix_DFSPH(size_t neighborCount)**: Enable rotation fix.
 This method is only available if the solver is DFSPH.
 - **void selectRigidbodyToDisplayNormals(const unsigned int rbId)**: Select a rigidbody to display its normals.
 - **void clearRigidbodyToDisplayNormals()**: Clear the rigidbody to display its normals selection.
+- **void selectCustomForcesDisplay(std::string selectionCSL)**: Select forces, accumulate them and display the result inside the Custom appelation on the UI.
+Only works for the selected particle.
+The list of the force to choose should be set inside selectionCSL string (A comma separated list) that is not case sensitive.
+If the string is empty, the selection is cleared.
+Accepted values are :
+  * "Pressure" : refers to the pressure force.
+  * "Viscosity" : refers to the viscosity force.
+  * "Drag" : refers to the drag force.
+  * "Bernouilli" / "DynamicQ" / "DynamicPressure" : refer to the dynamic pressure force.
+  * "NoStick" : refers to the no stick constraint penalty force.

 #### - TimeManager (timeMgr)